awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 * `tokenType`: The type of tokens issued by the server.
 * `expiresIn`: The amount of seconds before the tokens expire.
 * `expiresAt`: The date when the tokens expire.
 * `scope`: The scope that was granted to a user.
-This information is shown only if the granted scope is different than the requested one.
+This information is shown only if the granted token is different than the requested one.

 The tokens are the objects used to prove your identity against the Auth0 APIs.
-Read more about them in the [tokens](https://auth0.com/docs/tokens) documentation.
+Read more about them in the [tokens documentation](https://auth0.com/docs/tokens).

 ## Before You Start

-:: note
+::: note
 Before you continue with this tutorial, make sure that you have completed the [Login](/quickstart/native/android/00-login) tutorial.
 :::